truongducanh1710/test/SETUP.md

 For AI bank statement reading, you need an OpenAI API key:

 1. Sign up at [OpenAI Platform](https://platform.openai.com/)
-2. Create an API key
+2. Create an API key (requires billing setup for gpt-4o-mini)
 3. Create a `.env` file in the test directory:
 ```
 EXPO_PUBLIC_OPENAI_API_KEY=your_openai_api_key_here
 ```

+**Note**:
+- The app uses OpenAI's `gpt-4o-mini` model with vision capabilities for cost-effective image processing
-**Note**: Without an API key, the app will use mock data for demonstrations.
+- Without an API key, the app will use mock data for demonstrations
+- Make sure your OpenAI account has sufficient credits and API access enabled

 ### 3. Start the Development Server
 ```bash